MelvinSnijders/ItemFactory/README.md

-removeLore(int index) | Remove a lore line by index clearLore() | Clear the lore setUnbreakable(boolean unbreakable) | Set whether the ItemStack must be unbreakable setDurability(short damage) | Set the durability of the ItemStack addItemFlag(ItemFlag... flags) | Add an ItemFlag removeItemFlag(ItemFlag... flags) | Remove an ItemFlag addAttributeModifier(Attribute attribute, AttributeModifier modifier) | Add an attribute modifier
+removeLore(int index) | Remove a lore line by index clearLore() | Clear the lore setUnbreakable(boolean unbreakable) | Set whether the ItemStack must be unbreakable setDamange(short damage) | Set the damage of the ItemStack addItemFlag(ItemFlag... flags) | Add an ItemFlag removeItemFlag(ItemFlag... flags) | Remove an ItemFlag addAttributeModifier(Attribute attribute, AttributeModifier modifier) | Add an attribute modifier